1732 Robert “King” Carter patents 8,000 acres of Prince William County to Robert Carter II.

 1745 Robert “Councillor” Carter inherits 70,000 acres in Virginia, 5,000 of which are in Prince William.

 1791 “Councillor” Carter submits his “Deed of Gift” to Northumberland District Court, which sets in motion the gradual emancipation of 452 of his slaves, making Carter the largest slave-owner to voluntarily free his slaves in American history.

-1832 Main house, smokehouse, dairy, and slave quarters built
+1832 The main house, smokehouse, dairy, and slave quarters are built.

-1838 Chinn marries Edmonia Randolph Carter who changes the plantation’s name to Ben Lomond, after her family’s ancestral home
+1836 Chinn marries Edmonia Randolph Carter who changes the plantation’s name to Ben Lomond, after her family’s ancestral home.

 1849 Chinn leases 1,800 acres to Horatio Andrews of New York.

 1850 The Andrews family with the additional help of one slave and William Randall, William Hampshire, and Catherine Jackson, all hired out free blacks, grow corn and wheat and tend to 500 Merino sheep.